HDest-Community/Personal-Shield-Generator/README.md

 	- `elem`: Shield will help extinguish fire.
 	- `medical`: Shield will help close wounds, regenerate health, and heal burns.
 	- `shock`: Shield will damage latched babuins and eventually kill them.
+	- `cloak`: Bravo six, going dark.
+Cloaks you if above 75% shield.
+Side effect is that it hides your sights.
+Disabling the shield also disables cloaking.

 ### Mechanics
 ---